ArtNeroza/ProjectEulerChallenge/README.md

 # ProjectEulerChallenge
-Project Euler is an archive of mathematical / algorithmic problems intended to be solved in computer programs.
+Project Euler is an archive of mathematical / algorithmic problems intended to be solved in computer programs. (https://projecteuler.net/about)

 This is for me to also learn C++ by its nature.
-In this challenge, I will be using C++.
+In this challenge, We will be using C++.
 And day by day we will be solving this problems.

 If you have some critics or suggestion please feel free to commit and comment :)

 PS: This was a challenge from a friend named: Nikolai Fontanila ( http://kranznikolai.com )